Diversity, anti-extremism moves undermine work, Pentagon IG warns

-A military initiative to promote inclusion and to crack down on white supremacy and other extremist ideologies in the ranks “undermines the independence” of the Defense Department’s own inspector general, the watchdog warned in a new report that raises fresh questions about the unintended consequences of the Pentagon’s diversity push.
+A military initiative to promote inclusion and to crack down on White supremacy and other extremist ideologies in the ranks “undermines the independence” of the Defense Department‘s own inspector general, the watchdog warned in a new report that raises fresh questions about the unintended consequences of the Pentagon‘s diversity push.

-In the study made public Monday, the Pentagon’s Office of Inspector General (OIG) took aim at a law enacted earlier this year that requires the defense secretary to appoint an official in the OIG’s office to review “diversion and inclusion” policies in the Defense Department and to monitor “supremacist, extremist, and criminal gang activity” in the U.S. armed forces.
+In the study made public Monday, the Pentagon’s Office of Inspector General (OIG) took aim at a law enacted earlier this year that requires the defense secretary to appoint an official in the OIG’s office to review “diversity and inclusion” policies in the Defense Department and to monitor “supremacist, extremist, and criminal gang activity” in the U.S. armed forces.
 The mandate is part of a much broader effort inside the Pentagon under President Biden to eradicate extremists from the ranks and to work toward a more diverse military.

 But the OIG said its independence may be at stake.
 By giving the defense secretary direct authority to appoint officials inside the watchdog’s office and to essentially lay out their job duties there, the anti-extremism push is infringing on the core principle that inspectors general are free from any outside interference, the OIG warned.